Adult Scoliosis — treatment overview

-In addition to nerve decompression, the orthopedic surgeons at Laser Spine Institute can also address lumbar deformities caused by scoliosis with minimally invasive fusion procedures.
-As mentioned previously, these procedures – namely, lateral lumbar interbody fusion (LLIF) and transforaminal lumbar interbody fusion (TLIF) – require only small incisions and no muscle dissection.
-Both procedures – which involve removing damaged intervertebral discs, realigning vertebrae and placing supportive implants – can help patients recover faster than if they underwent a traditional open back fusion.
+Laser Spine Institute can treat symptoms related to adult scoliosis with minimally invasive decompression procedures such as laminotomy and foraminotomy.
+In addition to nerve decompression, surgeons at Laser Spine Institute can also address lumbar deformities caused by scoliosis with minimally invasive stabilization procedures.
+Unlike traditional open back fusions, these procedures — such as lateral lumbar interbody fusion or transforaminal lumbar interbody fusion — require only a small, muscle-sparing incision.
+Minimally invasive stabilization involves removing damaged spinal discs, realigning vertebrae and placing supportive implants while still being performed on an outpatient basis and offering a lower risk of complication than traditional fusions.

 Contact Laser Spine Institute today for a no-cost MRI review* that can help you determine if you are a candidate for one of our minimally invasive procedures.